ddsky/spoonacular-api-clients/javascript/docs/MiscApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.MiscApi();
-let query = tell; // String | A (partial) query from the user.
+let query = "tell"; // String | A (partial) query from the user.
 The endpoint will return if it matches topics it can talk about. let opts = {
   'number': 5 // Number | The number of suggestions to return (between 1 and 25).
 };